Joint Pruning and Channel-wise Mixed-Precision Quantization for Efficient Deep Neural Networks: Introduction

 In this paper, we extend the gradient-based precision assignment technique proposed by Risso \textit{et al.}~\cite{risso2022igsc}, which assigns the bit-width to each individual channel of the weights of the DNN, enabling it to \textit{jointly perform pruning and MPS} in a differentiable manner.
 To our knowledge, ours is the first gradient descent-based optimization method to consider both \textit{channel-wise} MPS and pruning simultaneously.
 This eliminates the need of a time-consuming concatenation of optimizations, which might also unnecessarily restrict the search space, limiting the choices available to the second method applied (e.g., MPS) to the results of the first one (e.g., pruning).
 Additionally, ours is also the first one-shot method to include hardware-aware inference cost models in the optimization, showing their importance to obtain models tailored to the deployment target.
 An overview of our proposed method is shown in Fig.~\ref{fig:method_overview}.
 In detail, the main novel contributions of this work, that specifically targets tiny convolutional neural networks to be deployed at the edge, are the following: \begin{itemize} \item We propose a gradient-based approach to jointly explore mixed-precision quantization and pruning.
 In particular, we explore a channel-wise weights' precision assignment, extending our previous work~\cite{risso2022igsc} with the option to quantize at "0 bits", which corresponds to pruning the weights' channels of a layer in a structured way. \item To quantify the complexity of the networks explored by our tool, we consider different cost models, both hardware-agnostic (targeting model size reduction) and hardware-specific (targeting latency reduction).
 We build latency models for two real-world mixed-precision enabled hardware targets, i.e. the Mixed Precision Inference Core~(MPIC)~\cite{ottavi2020mpic} and the Neural Engine 16~(NE16) DNN accelerator~\cite{macan2023ne16}, and analyze the impact of defining the correct cost model when targeting a specific device. \item We evaluate our proposed approach on three edge-relevant benchmarks, namely CIFAR-10, Google Speech Commands v2~\cite{google-speech-commands} and Tiny ImageNet.
 We obtain size reductions up to 47.50\% at iso-accuracy with baseline networks with all weights quantized at 8 bits, and up to 69.54\% at iso-accuracy with 2-bit models.
 Furthermore, our models are up to 56.17\% smaller in size than those obtained with a state-of-the-art MPS method~\cite{risso2022igsc}.
 We achieve comparable performances with respect to the concatenation of channel-wise pruning, using PIT~\cite{risso2023pit}, and channel-wise precision assignment proposed by Risso \textit{et al.}~\cite{risso2022igsc}, but our joint method is significantly faster. \end{itemize}

-Our code is open-source at: \texttt{\url{https://github.com/eml-eda/mixprec-pruning}} The paper is structured as follows.
-Section~\ref{sec:background} covers the required background concepts, and Section~\ref{sec:related} summarizes the most relevant works on mixed-precision quantization and pruning.
-In Section~\ref{sec:methods} we illustrate our proposed approach and in Section~\ref{sec:results} the experimental results.
-Lastly, Section~\ref{sec:conclusion} concludes the paper.
+Our code is open-source at: \texttt{\url{https://github.com/eml-eda/mixprec-pruning}}.
+The paper is structured as follows.
+Sec.~\ref{sec:background} covers the required background concepts, and Sec.~\ref{sec:related} summarizes the most relevant works on mixed-precision quantization and pruning.
+In Sec.~\ref{sec:methods} we illustrate our proposed approach and in Sec.~\ref{sec:results} the experimental results.
+Lastly, Sec.~\ref{sec:conclusion} concludes the paper.